 Bake about 45 minutes to an hour at 350 or until knife inserted in center comes out clean.
 Cool cake completely.

 After cake has cooled completely invert cake onto serving plate.
-If you have greased and floured your pan well (or sprayed with Baker’s Joy cooking spray) and cooked the cake until a knife inserted in center comes out clean, you should have no problem with the cake coming out of the pan.
+If you have greased and floured your pan well and cooked the cake until a knife inserted in center comes out clean, you should have no problem with the cake coming out of the pan.
 The cake will come out cleanly.
 If it doesn’t, you may need to consider investing in another pan.
 Sprinkle top and sides with powdered sugar or add a chocolate glaze if desired.

 Chocolate Chunk Bundt Cake is a delightful recipe you’re whole family will love.